LUMC/kPAL/doc/method.rst

 Methodology
 ===========

-Below we describe the methods implemented by kMer.
+Below we describe the methods implemented by kPAL.

 .. _fig-methods-overview: